 Protecting your lawn from pests throughout the entire calendar year is important, but during the warmer summer months it becomes the main task at hand.
 There are many products and services as well as prevention that can be used to preserve your lawn.
 But in order to take those steps you must first know what pest is the culprit and what product will be needed to combat the problem.
 So, what should you be looking for?
-Chinch Bugs, Billbugs, Sod Webworms, Grub and many more are all common in the Cincinnati, Ohio area.
+Chinch bugs, billbugs, sod webworms, grubs and many more are all common pests in Cincinnati.

 1. Chinch Bugs

 There are symptoms that you should look for when it comes to Chinch Bugs.
 Your grass will tend to look brown even though you may water and tend to your grass frequently.
 This is a telltale sign of a Chinch Bug invasion.
 If you look at your lawn closely you might actually be able to see the Chinch Bug so that you have a proper diagnosis.
 If you have never seen a Chinch Bug before, they are either black and white or in a red/brown tone, depending on the age of the insect.